Ginu5952/my_project/README.md

-here.
-hi am ginu george. i lives in hamburg with my husband.we have no children
+ my husband.we have no children